subarna007/breakout-game/README.md

 ### Bounce ball Game
-In this tutorial ([Open in Youtube](https://youtu.be/VG28CuvY_ZA)),  I am gonna showing to you how to code a bouncing ball game with javascript. we create a project that you can play breakout game with javascript❗️
+ This project shows how to code a bouncing ball game with javascript.  created a project that you can play breakout game with javascript❗️

 # Screenshot
 Here we have project screenshot :